mohammedsouleymane/logseq/pages/Information visualisation.md

 	- Colour Contrast illusion
 		- same colour but looks different because of the background colour
 	- Colouring Maps
 		- Use low-saturation colours to colour code large areas.
+Generally, light colours will be best because there is more room in colour space in the high-lightness region than in the low-lightness region.
+		- When colours coding large background areas overlaid with small coloured symbols, consider using all low-saturation, high-value (pastel) colours for the background, together with high-saturation symbols on the foreground.
+	- ColorBrewer 2.0: Colour Advice for Maps
+	- Viz Palette
-Generally, light colours -
+	-